laffo16/SQL-Server-Database-Tuner/README.md

 ## 1. What this is

-Database Tuner is a **read-only diagnostic script** for Microsoft SQL Server.
+Database Tuner is a **read-only diagnostic script** for Microsoft SQL Server, focused on database performance optimisation and health checks.

 - Collects a point-in-time view of server and database configuration, workload, storage, indexing, statistics, waits, and more.
 - Stores results in temp tables in `tempdb`, then exports everything as one Markdown file (`dt_report (DatabaseName - Version).md`).